 Neocate is based on free amino acids, the simple building blocks of protein, which makes it easier for infants and children to digest.
 Neocate has neither whole nor fragmented protein chains that can trigger an allergic response.
 Amino acid formulas, such as Neocate, are the most hypoallergenic formulas available.

-Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days1 and improve all other allergy-related conditions such as skin rash, eczema or GERD in 14 days.2,3 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.4,5
+Neocate has been clinically proven to help with gastrointestinal conditions in as little as three days1 and improve all other allergy-related conditions such as skin rash, eczema or GER in 14 days.2,3 Neocate provides an adequate source of nutrition and has been seen to promote normal and catch-up growth in infants.4,5

 1. de Boissieu D et al. Allergy to extensively hydrolyzed cow’s milk proteins in infants: Identification and treatment with an amino acid-based formula.
 J. Pediatr1997; 131:744-747.